talks to Mark Souter, HR Product Sales and Strategy Lead, ServiceNow,

 Being continually accountable for validating the value of HR technology, pre and post implementation, and being able to show demonstrable business benefit, as well as improvements to employee service experience measures, will mean the results can speak for themselves!

-Major bank announces massive IT recruitment
+Major bank announces massive IT recruitment drive

 Are your workers becoming involuntary IT managers?